 Early sleeve gastrectomy surgery complications include leak, blood clots, bleeding, infection, dehydration, etc. Late gastric sleeve complications include acid reflux, weight regain, vitamin/mineral deficiencies, etc.

 Below is a discussion about leak (the most important early complication), 30-day complication rate (measure of all early complications), and acid reflux (the most important late complication).

 Gastric Sleeve Leak

-The good news about gastric sleeve leaks is that they are largely preventable with good surgical technique.* The bad news is that preventing leaks with good surgical technique is easier said than done, and not all surgeons are equally successful at preventing leaks.*
+The good news about gastric sleeve leaks is that they are largely preventable with good surgical technique.* The bad news is that preventing leaks is easier said than done, and not all surgeons are equally successful at preventing leaks.*

-Currently, the average leak rate for gastric sleeve surgery is around 1-1.5% (see table below).* This, however, is not the leak rate for all gastric sleeve surgeons.
+Currently, the average leak rate for gastric sleeve surgery is somewhere in the 1-2.4%(see table below) range.* This, however, is not the leak rate for all gastric sleeve surgeons.
 Some surgeons achieve lower leak rates than the average, and some achieve higher leak rates than the average.*